 The University of Northern Iowa's Athletic Training Program was initially accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) on October 19, 2001 through July 1, 2006.
 Effective July 1, 2006, existing CAAHEP accredited programs were transitioned into the new accrediting agency, or the Commission on Accreditation of Athletic Training Education (CAATE).
-Therefore, the UNI AT Program is now accredited by the CAATE as of July 1, 2006.
+The UNI AT Program is now accredited by the CAATE as of July 1, 2006.
 The program underwent re-accreditation procedures in the 2015-2016 academic year and was awarded the maximum accreditation period of 10 years.
-Subsequently, the program pursued substantive change and was granted accreditation of the master of athletic training program in April of 2018.
-The program will undergo re-accreditation in 2025-2026.
+The program was granted accreditation of the master of athletic training program in April of 2018.
+The program will undergo reaccreditation in 2025-2026.